Brian Leveson

-Sir Brian Henry Leveson (/ˈlɛvᵻsən/ LEV-iss-ən; born 22 June 1949) is an English retired senior judge who is the current Investigatory Powers Commissioner, having previously served as the President of the Queen's Bench Division and Head of Criminal Justice.
+Brian Henry Leveson, Baron Leveson of Liverpool (/ˈlɛvᵻsən/ LEV-iss-ən; born 22 June 1949) is an English retired senior judge who is the current Investigatory Powers Commissioner, having previously served as the President of the Queen's Bench Division and Head of Criminal Justice.

 Leveson chaired the public inquiry into the culture, practices and ethics of the British press, prompted by the News of the World phone hacking affair.

 Early life

-Leveson was born in Liverpool, on 22 June 1949.
+Leveson was born in Liverpool on 22 June 1949 to a Jewish family.
 He was educated at Liverpool College, a then public school in Mossley Hill, Liverpool.
 He studied at Merton College, Oxford and was President of the Oxford Law Society.

 Legal career

 Leveson was called to the Bar at Middle Temple in 1970.
 He initially practised in Liverpool and became Queen's Counsel in 1986.
 Leveson became a bencher in 1995, acted as a Recorder between 1988 and 2000, and as a Deputy High Court Judge between 1998 and 2000.
 In 2000, Leveson was appointed as a Judge of the High Court, Queen's Bench Division, and served as a Presiding Judge of the Northern Circuit between 2002 and 2005.

 In 2006, Leveson was appointed to the new position of Deputy Senior Presiding Judge and, on 2 October 2006, he was appointed a Lord Justice of Appeal.
 He was promoted to Senior Presiding Judge with effect from 1 January 2007.

 On 1 October 2013, Leveson was appointed President of the Queen's Bench Division, succeeding Sir John Thomas.

-He was Treasurer of Middle Temple for the year 2020.
+He was Treasurer of Middle Temple in 2020.

 Notable cases

-R vs West (Rosemary Pauline)
+R v West (Rosemary Pauline)

-Leveson was the lead prosecution counsel during the trial of Rosemary West (Regina vs West), who went on to be convicted for the murders of ten young women, including her own eldest daughter, in November 1995.
+Leveson was the lead prosecution counsel during the trial of Rosemary West (Regina v West), who went on to be convicted for the murders of ten young women, including her own eldest daughter, in November 1995.
 West was sentenced to Life in Prison with a whole life order imposed.